nvda-es/devguides_translation/original_docs/spladdoninternals.md

 Note: this feature, recently dubbed "standalone add-on update", is gone in 19.01, although the mechanism behind it is documented here for sake of completeness.
 Standalone add-on update refers to using SPL Assistant to check for updates from Studio.

-In add-on 7.0 and later, it is possible to update to the latest version of the add-on by using add-on update check facility.
+In add-on 7.0 and later (until 18.12), it is possible to update to the latest version of the add-on by using add-on update check facility.
 This is done by connecting to a server where the update add-on files are stored.

 The Studio add-on uses a combination of urllib library and update channels (explained later) to fetch the needed update metadata.
 The user can tell the add-on to check for updates automatically or one can perform this check manually.